tim-weis/cargo-uwp/README.md

 >
 > *to find it, and pin it to your Start menu again.*

+## Debugging

+Debugging a Rust application from Visual Studio Code has never been much of a fun experience.
+You might be pleasantly surprised to find out, that Visual Studio does a far better job, even without any Rust support.

+To [debug an installed UWP app package](https://docs.microsoft.com/en-us/visualstudio/debugger/debug-installed-app-package) launch Visual Studio (2017 or later), open the *Debug* menu, expand the *Other Debug Targets* item, and select *Debug Installed App Package...*.
+Once you've found your new application, you can hit *Start*, and off you go.

+With the application launched go to *File*, *Open*, and selected *File...*.
+Navigate to the source corresponding to the application, and load up *main.rs*.
+You can now set breakpoints, e.g. on the `button.Click` handler, single-step through the code, inspect local variables.
+And memory.

+Variable display is still brutally close to how the linker left the code, given that there no visualizers akin to [.natvis](https://docs.microsoft.com/en-us/visualstudio/debugger/create-custom-views-of-native-objects) available.
+Maybe someone with experience can see whether this situation can be improved.

 ## What next

 Getting all the way here was quite a bit of work.
 Surely, you haven't gone through this for giggles.
 After all, you will want to share your work, and package your UWP application for deployment.

-First, though, you will have to go back and provide meaningful values which we haven't in the [build preparation](#build-preparation) section above.
+First, though, you will have to go back and provide meaningful values in the `[package.metadata.appxmanifest]` table.
+Going forward with the default values is either going to fail, or have unintended consequences when deploying the application.
 With that out of the way, there's nothing keeping you from [packaging, bundling, and .appxupload](docs/appx/Packaging.md)-ing your UWP application to the Store.
 Sadly, none of that [has found](#future-work) its way into `cargo uwp`.
 This isn't quite over yet.

 ## Future work